immersve/immersve-docs/README.md

 old content locations.

  * Guides redirects are defined at: `imsv-docs-astro/src/redirects.yml`.
- * API Reference redirects are defind at: `imsv-docs-docusaurus/docs/redirects/`.
+ * API Reference redirects are defined at: `imsv-docs-docusaurus/docs/redirects/`.

 To avoid changing URLs, Astro offers the `slug` frontmatter attribute which overrides the content URL.
 By default, Astro content uses the file path of a